Who Am I?

 I Read Everything You Don’t Have Time to Keep Up With

-I am obsessed—I’ll admit it.
-I read political news widely—including newsletters written by journalists based in state capitols across the country.
-So I’ll bring things to you—books, ideas, conversations—that you mostly won’t see in the mainstream press; a special take on a topic under wide discussion; and in my “Short Takes” section, links to articles you might not otherwise see.
+I am obsessed with politics—I’ll admit it.
+I read political news widely, including newsletters written by journalists based in state capitols across the country.
+So I’ll bring things to you—books, ideas, conversations—that you mostly won’t see in the mainstream press; analysis on topics in the news; and in my “Short Takes” section, links to articles you might not otherwise see.

-Sone of my favorite pieces from 2021 include:
+Some of my favorite posts from 2021 include:

 In a Federal Infrastructure Bill, Waste Isn't Pork (July 16, 2021)